- Violation of the Rules of Conduct as outlined may result in disqualification from the competition.

 - Competitors will conduct themselves in a manner that befits employees of the Federal government and members of the Uniformed Services in all aspects of the competition.

-- When choosing team and individual nicknames, competitors will show decorum and refrain from any names that are vulgar or political in nature (In accordance with the Hatch Act).
+- When choosing team and individual names, competitors will follow OPSEC best practices and not use real names, work location, or other identifying information.
+Competitors will also refrain from any names that are vulgar or political in nature (In accordance with the Hatch Act).
 Names will go through an approval process before appearing on the leaderboard.
 Inappropriate language, references to political persons or parties, or otherwise inappropriate content will be asked to be changed.
 The competition aims to support morale building, esprit de corps, and friendly rivalries between military units, and government departments and agencies.
 The competition staff reserves the right to ask any team or individual to change their name and maintains final judgement on what is acceptable.

 - Classified toolsets are not authorized for use.
 All challenges are designed to be solved using open source tools including those provided on the hosted virtual machines